 Upstart helps banks and credit unions lend as little as \$1,000 in a traditional installment form with all rates below 36% APR.
 Upstart's offering for the NBA's small MDIs has two critical components, with both being utilized in the partnership.
-The first is the Upstart Referral Network, where Upstart markets and sources new customers for the banks; the second is the Personal Loans Powered by Upstart where the member banks can market the product themselves and cross-sell to existing customers using Upstart's underwriting and verification technology powering their own branded website.
-This combination enables MDIs to build a pro table and broad-based regional personal loan portfolio, while also offering a direct branded resource to the immediate communities they serve.
+The first is the Upstart Referral Network, where Upstart markets and sources new customers for the banks; the second is the Personal Loans Powered by Upstart offering where the member banks can market the product themselves and cross-sell to existing customers using Upstart's underwriting and verification technology powering their own branded website's personal loans application process.
+This combination enables MDIs to build a profitable and broad-based regional personal loan portfolio, while also offering a direct branded resource to the immediate communities they serve.

 The MDIs in the NBA expect that when marketing their new Upstart-powered online loan product themselves, they will attract online applicants seeking lower loan amounts than the typical bank that Upstart might power.
-To address this possibility, Upstart has tailored the National Bankers' Powered by Upstart program to ensure sustainable perloan pricing if that does indeed occur.
-Here are the basics on the two programs: Upstart Referral Network
+To address this possibility, Upstart has tailored the National Bankers Association's 'Personal Loans Powered by Upstart' program to ensure sustainable per-loan pricing if that does indeed occur.
+Here are the basics on the two programs:

+Upstart Referral Network